“I am an old man and have known a great many troubles, but most of them have never happened.”

 • Pausing for 1-3 minutes of deep, slow breathing.

 • Using the six A’s of mindful writing.
-While holding my worries in mind, I respond to each of the six writing prompts.
+While holding my worries in mind, I respond to each of these six writing prompts.
 Doing this helps me acknowledge, accept and learn from my worries.

 • Giving myself Reiki.
 Reiki, like other spiritual practices and energy healing approaches, is deeply soothing and calming.